omerdurukankilic/entity_linking/README.md

 # Entity Linking
-Linking recipe ingredients to their USDA portions database counterparts using cosine similarity.
+Linking recipe ingredients to their USDA portions dataset counterparts using cosine similarity.
 Normalizing items' units to grams.

 ## Methodology